Working with Vector stores¶

 Note that, after running the embedding recipe, remote vector stores might take some time to update their indexing data in their respective user interfaces.

-Pgvector supports filtering on metadata columns with names containing only alphanumeric characters and underscore
+pgvector supports filtering on metadata columns with names containing only alphanumeric characters and underscore

 _.In pgvector, metadata columns with names containing only lowercase letters and underscore